Transfer of Ownership - Liquor Licenses

 The Public Hearing date is scheduled by the Town Clerk and published in the local newspaper 10 days prior to the hearing.
 The applicant must also post Public Hearing poster, which will be provided by the Town Clerk, in public view on the property that is being licensed.
 A picture of the poster being visible to the public is required and the Affidavit of Posting should be emailed to email@example.com.

 Please file your completed application including all documentation and payment to the Town Clerk’s Office no later than 45 days prior to the desired scheduled hearing.
 The Erie Liquor License Authority holds public hearings on the 3rd Tuesday of every month at the Erie Municipal Court located at 1000 Tellen Avenue, Erie, Colorado, 80516.
 Also, see the Guidance on Appearing Before the Judge webpage.

 If the Liquor License Authority approves the application in a public hearing, then local approval will be sent to the State Liquor Enforcement Division (State LED).
 If the State LED approves the state license after their application review, they will send the state license to local Licensing.

-If the Liquor License Authority (LLA) approves issuance of the local license and the State Liquor Enforcement Division approves the state license, then local Licensing will schedule a premise inspection with the applicant.
-Local Licensing will confirm that the observed premise matches the diagram that the LLA approved, and if the inspection is passed, Local Licensing will provide the applicant with the original local and state liquor licenses.
+If the Liquor License Authority (LLA) approves issuance of the local license and the State Liquor Enforcement Division approves the state license, then Local Licensing will schedule a premise inspection with a sergeant or designee with the Erie Police Department and the applicant.
+The sergeant or designee will confirm that the observed premise matches the diagram that the LLA approved, and if the inspection is passed, Local Licensing will provide the applicant with the original local and state liquor licenses.